Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 # Monetization Guide
+Welcome, developers, to the full version of the Moon SDK! 🌕

-We are going to switch to Moonee SDK (if you had Moonlight SDK, please remove it and switch to this SDK), and we are going to use MAX as a mediator for all monetization partners, while also running their own monetization product.
+Exciting news awaits as we transition to the Moonee SDK.
+If you were using the Moonlight SDK previously, kindly remove it and make the switch to this upgraded version.

+In this journey, we're implementing MAX as the central mediator for all monetization partners, streamlining the process while also empowering you to leverage your own monetization products.

-## Please Remove all previous SDKs from the game before adding the Moon SDK!
+Let's embark on this enhanced development experience together! 🚀

 <details>
   <summary>Table of Contents</summary>